 Riedel Communications Opens Dedicated Sales Operation in Mexico City

-González España will represent Riedel at trade shows and industry events and focus on strengthening relations with dealers, integrators, and end users in the region while taking a lead role in finding and developing new business.
-He most recently served as the regional sales manager for Orad Hi-Tech/Orad Inc., and previously worked as Sennheiser’s marketing director for Latin America.
+González España will represent Riedel at key trade shows and industry events.
+He will focus on strengthening relations with dealers, integrators, and end users in the region while taking a lead role in finding and developing new business.
+González España joins Riedel having most recently served as the regional sales manager for ORAD Hi-Tech/ORAD Inc. He earlier served as Sennheiser's marketing director for all of Latin America.
+Through these roles, he has established relationships with systems integrators and distributors throughout the region.

-González España is also the current secretary of the Mexican chapter of the Audio Engineering Society.
+González España received his bachelor's degree in electrical engineering from the Universidad Nacional Autónoma de México and an MBA from Tecnológico de Monterrey.
+He is also the current secretary of the Mexico chapter of the Audio Engineering Society.
+He is fluent in Spanish and English, and is available in Mexico City by phone at +52 55 5555 8091 or by email at Angel.Gonzalez@riedel.net.

+Further information about Riedel and the company's products is available at www.riedel.net.

 The latest product and technology information